Bernardo-727/Path-animations/README.md

 # Lorenz system

-I don’t want to go too into detail on this, because my focus is on the animation paths partd.
+I don’t want to go too into detail on this, because my focus is on the animation paths part.

-it follows this system of equations
+it follows this system of equations:

 $$
 \Large \frac{dx}{dt}=\sigma(y-x),